 An Amazing Christmas Letter

-Her name was Alice Ward Kelly, my dad’s mother.
+Her name was Alice Ward Kelly, my father’s mother.
 Dad had earned his MD degree from the Long Island College of Medicine on December 13, 1943 (the day before his 25th birthday).
 Due to the nation’s pressing need for physicians during World War II, dad had completed his medical education in just 3 years rather than the traditional 4 years.

 My grandmother’s letter, which I found among dad’s personal papers after he died in March 2007, offers a profound message on what it means to be a physician.
-And clearly, she was proud of her efforts on his behalf.
+And clearly, she was proud of her own efforts on his behalf.

 My father always said that his mother was the major force in his life.
 With a lot of love and a lot more determination, she drove her sons to success.
 I’m told that even when her two children were young boys growing up in Brooklyn, she would say about them: “here’s my doctor and here’s my lawyer.”
 And it was to be.